jimvickery/funsnap/README.md

 Visit the live site (built with RoR) at <a href="http://www.sillysnap.com" target="_blank">SillySnap.com</a>
 to see it in action.

 Note: This Repo is built with AngularJS and does not include an admin area.
 The admin area is only available in the RoR version which currently is a private repo.
+More will be added to this repo at a later time.